JetBrains/guide/site/ai/tips/explain-code/index.md

 ![what-does-code-do-answer.png](what-does-code-do-answer.png)

 Alternatively, perhaps you’re learning a new language and need a bit of guidance.
-Again, you can just select the code you need to get to grips with - or place your caret at the method and ask “What does this code do?” <pause>:
+Again, you can just select the code you need to get to grips with - or place your caret at the method and ask “What does this code do?”:

 ![what-does-code-do-dn.png](what-does-code-do-dn.png)